Who Will Be Republican Nominee For President In 2028? Prediction Markets Have Their Say

 This is the definition of a chalk play.
 Vance isn't just the Vice President; he's been effectively crowned the ideological successor to the MAGA movement.

-Trading at just below 50%, the market sees him as the default setting for the GOP machine.
+Previously trading at just below 50% on the most popular prediction sites, the market still sees him as the default setting for the GOP machine.
 Unless he fumbles the ball on a historic scale—or the party decides to pivot away from populism, which feels about as likely as the Cowboys winning a divisional round—Vance is the man to beat.

 If Vance is the high-ceiling, high-volatility play, Rubio is the boring veteran quarterback you sign to manage the game.
 He represents the "adult in the room" option.
-His implied probability just under 20% suggests that while traders aren't thrilled about it, they recognize he has the requisite resume and establishment backing to step in if the populist wing cannibalizes itself.
+His implied probability sitting at 20% suggests that while traders aren't thrilled about it, they recognize he has the requisite resume and establishment backing to step in if the populist wing cannibalizes itself.
 He’s the safe hedge against chaos.

 Oh, how the mighty have fallen.